ArnobKumarSaha/git/README.md

 ## reflog
 This is the live git history.
 For example, you ran disastrous command which you shouldn't run.
 Now to undo, copy the last commit hash before your dangerous command. & run `git branch new_branch <commit-hash>`.
 This new branch is in the undo state.

+You could also checkout to a reflog-hash & then make branch from it. (you will be in detached HEAD for somethime though)

 ## reset
 `git reset --hard <commit-hash>` will throw out all the commits after the given commit-hash.
 `git reset --hard HEAD~N` will throw out last N commits.

 `git reset --mixed HEAD~N` will throw out the commits, but not changes.
 All the local changes & the changes of the throw-out commits will still remain (in `unstaged` status).
 This is the default.

 `--soft` is almost like `--mixed`.
 Nut all the local changes & the change of the throw-out commits will still be there on `staged` status.
+Note that, '--hard' doesn't work with untracked files.
+It keeps the untracked files as-it-is.

 Info: `HEAD~1` is same as `HEAD^`. `git reset HEAD` will throw 0 commits (so head remains same), just the local changes.